agaonker/pybitcask/README.md

 # Python Bitcask Implementation

-This is a Python implementation of the Bitcask storage engine, which provides an efficient and reliable way to store and retrieve key-value pairs.
+A Python implementation of the Bitcask storage engine, providing efficient and reliable key-value storage.

 ## Features